ArthurCheib/ArthurCheib.github.io/_posts/2020-05-16-eppgg-career.md

 ---
-title: "Inside one the most (badly) commented career in MG"
+title: "Inside one of the most commented career in MG"
 date: 2020-05-16
 tags: [Data viz]
 excerpt: "Data visualization produced with the public data available around the EPPGG career"